A629 Highways Development Scheme

 - Sector: Highways & Transportation |

-Highway and road infrastructure throughout the country was not built for modern society’s needs.
+Highway and road infrastructure throughout the country, such as the A629, was not built for modern society’s needs.
 With more drivers, coupled with places becoming more accessible to visit, the issues on the users and surrounding communities and wildlife are exacerbated.

 The current A629 Highways Development Scheme in West Yorkshire is an example of this.
 The transport infrastructure cannot keep pace with the rise in local population and economic growth; this is in addition to long-term environmental impacts such as stop-and-start traffic along congested highways and heavy vehicles on steep inclines, which rapidly deteriorates air quality.